jcherianucla/UCLA-CS-130/README.md

 ### The Solution

-Professors in said classes, usually have a grading script with test cases that describe which areas the students failed/succeeded.
+Professors in said classes usually have a grading script with test cases that describe which areas the students failed/succeeded in.
 However, these scripts are usually convoluted to the point that if a student tries to run it themselves on their project - post submission - they aren't going to be able to digest the information effectively.
 GradePortal is the solution to this very problem.
 It provied a two sided interface, for professors to easily create projects, administer grades, upload grading scripts etc. and thereby allows a student to upload their submission to the portal to get immediate feedback on the results of the grading script.

 ### Scope